nicwest/site/content/posts/fear-of-shipping.md

 draft: true
 ---

-It's 5 o'clock on a Friday evening.
-You have just made a minor change to your employers application.
-You know the change is highly unlikely to break anything, you've tested it pretty thoroughly and it appears to be working as advertised.
 You move your mouse over the "deploy to production" button.
 And you pause.
 Maybe this is not a great idea.
 Maybe this seeming innocent change will break everything.
+It's Friday, 5 O'clock.
 No one will be here to spot that it's broken let alone fix it!
 Pressing this button could cost your organisation 100's of money units, or worse you might need to come to work a Saturday!
 Perhaps it's better to leave it until everyone is back in the office and paying attention.
 Waiting until Monday won't be the end of the world.
 You move your mouse away from the button.
-A while later you pack up your stuff and go home for the weekend.

 This is the fear of shipping.